felipehuerta17/reactingTutorial/tutorial-reactingtwophaseeulerfoam-closedTankEvaporation.md

 - Solver: reactingTwoPhaseEulerFoam
 - Goals:
-  - Learn how to set up a multiphase simulation with thermally driven phase change under non-isobaric conditions
+* Learn how to set up a multiphase simulation with thermally driven phase change under non-isobaric conditions.
-  - Understand the relevant submodels of drag, lift, heat and mass transfer on the constant/phaseProperties dictionary
-  -
+* Understand how to include thermodynamic and thermophysical properties consistently in the thermodynamicProperties and phaseProperties dictionary.
+* Examine results critically after the simulation
+* Perform a simple thermodynamic validation as part of the case workflow

 - [Simulation](closedTankEvaporation)
   - example: pressure build-up during the evaporation of liquid nitrogen in a storage tank